-Since the near-surface temperature change over land, ΔT{landr} is not constrained in the fSST method, this response needs to be removed for consistency with the Section 7.1 definition.
-These changes in the near-surface temperature will also induce further responses in removed to conform with the physical definition of ERF.
-The radiative response to ΔT{land} can be estimated through radiative transfer modelling in which a kernel, k, representing the change in net TOA radiative flux per unit of change in near-surface temperature change over land (or an approximation using land surface temperature), is precomputed (Smith et al., 2018b, 2020b; Richardson et al., 2019; Tang et al., 2019).
-Thus ERF $\approx \Delta F{\text{fsst}} - k \Delta T{\text{land}}$.
-Since k is negative this means that ΔF{fsst} underestimates the ERF.
-For 2×CO2, this underestimate is around 0.2 W m-2 (Smith et al., 2018b, 2020b).
-There have been estimates of the corrections due to tropospheric temperature and water vapour (Tang et al., 2019; Smith et al., 2020b) showing additional radiative responses of comparable magnitude to those directly from ΔT{land} .
-An alternative to computing the response terms directly is to use the feedback parameter, α (Hansen et al., 2005b; Sherwood et al., 2015; Tang et al., 2019).
+Since the near-surface temperature change over land, ΔT{land} , is not constrained in the fSST method, this response needs to be removed for consistency with the Section 7.1 definition.
+These changes in the nearsurface temperature will also induce further responses in the tropospheric temperature and water vapour that should also be removed to conform with the physical definition of ERF.
+The radiative response to ΔT{land} can be estimated through radiative transfer modelling in which a kernel, k, representing the change in net TOA radiative flux per change in unit near-surface temperature change over land (or an approximation using land surface temperature), is precomputed (Smith et al., 2018b; Richardson et al., 2019; Tang et al., 2019; Smith et al., 2020a).
+Thus ERF $\approx \Delta F{\rm fsst}$ - $k \Delta T{\rm land}$.
+Since k is negative this means that $\Delta F{\rm fsst}$ underestimates the ERF.
+For 2×CO2 this term is around 0.2 W m-2 (Smith et al., 2018b, 2020a).
+There have been estimates of the corrections due to tropospheric temperature and water vapour (Tang et al., 2019; Smith et al., 2020a) showing additional radiative responses of comparable magnitude to those directly from ΔT{land} .
+An alternative to computing the response terms directly is to use the feedback parameter, α, (Hansen et al., 2005b; Sherwood et al., 2015; Tang et al., 2019).
 This gives approximately double the correction compared to the kernel approach (Tang et al., 2019).
 The response to land surface temperature change varies with location and even for GSAT change k is not expected to be the same as α (Section 7.4).
-One study where land surface temperatures are constrained in a model (Andrews et al., 2021) finds this constraint adds +1.0 W m-2 to ΔF{fsst} for 4×CO2, thus confirming the need for a correction in calculations where this constraint is not applied.
+One study where land-surface temperatures are constrained in a model (Andrews et al., 2021) finds this constraint adds +1.0 W m-2 to $\Delta F{\rm fsst}$ for 4×CO2, thus confirming the need for a correction in calculations where this constraint is not applied.
 For this assessment the correction is conservatively based only on the direct radiative response kernel to ΔT{land} as this has a strong theoretical basis to support it.
-While there is currently insufficient corroborating evidence to recommend including tropospheric temperature and water-vapour corrections in this assessment, it is noted that the science is progressing rapidly on this topic.
+While there is currently insufficient corroborating evidence to recommend including tropospheric temperature and water vapour corrections in this assessment, it is noted that the science is progressing rapidly on this topic.

-TOA radiative flux changes due to the individual adjustments can be calculated by perturbing the meteorological fields in a climate model's radiative transfer scheme (partial radiative perturbation approach) (Colman, 2015; Mülmenstädt et al., 2019) or by using precomputed radiative kernels of sensitivities of the TOA radiation fluxes to changes in these fields (as done for near-surface temperature change above; Vial et al., 2013; Zelinka et al., 2014; Zhang and Huang, 2014; Smith et al., 2018b, 2020b).
+TOA radiative flux changes due to the individual adjustments can be calculated by perturbing the meteorological fields in a climate model's radiative transfer scheme (partial radiative perturbation approach) (Colman, 2015; Mülmenstädt et al., 2019) or by using precomputed radiative kernels of sensitivities of the TOA radiation fluxes to changes in these fields (as done for near-surface temperature change above) (Vial et al., 2013; Zelinka et al., 2014; Zhang and Huang, 2014; Smith et al., 2018b, 2020a).
 The radiative kernel approach is easier to implement through post-processing of output from multiple ESMs, whereas it is recognized that the partial radiation perturbation approach gives a more accurate estimate of the adjustments within the setup of a single model and its own radiative transfer code.
-There is little difference between using a radiative kernel from the same or a different model when calculating the adjustment terms, except for stratospheric temperature adjustments where it is important to have sufficient vertical resolution in the stratosphere in the model used to derive the kernel (Smith et al., 2018b, 2020a).
+There is little difference between using a radiative kernel from the same or a different model when calculating the adjustment terms, except for stratospheric temperature adjustments where it is important to have sufficient vertical resolution in the stratosphere in the model used to derive the kernel (Smith et al., 2018b, 2020b).